SamuGG/repository-template/doc/getting-started.md

 ## 2. Install Local Tools

-Local tools are installed as Nodejs packages with:
+Local tools are installed as packages with:

 ```sh
 make install